 Report Phishing Email

-If you receive a suspected phishing email, send the email and original headers to: email@example.com
+Send the suspected phishing email and original headers to: email@example.com.

 Signs It's a Scam